kubermatic/kubermatic/docs/proposals/user-management.md

 We could say that the `Admin`group is special in a way that allows them to add other users to the `Project`.
 In practice this means that they have write access to an instance of `ProjectGroups`.
 Similarly the `Owner` can be special in a way that would allow them to delete an instance of  `Project`.

-This complexity could be enlosed in `ProjectProvider` and since ##LuksMagicalBox is parameter driven expressing the above statement will be possible.
+This complexity could be enlosed in `ProjectProvider` and since `RBACGenerator` is parameter driven expressing the above statement will be possible.

-One thing worth mentioning is that the names of the `Groups`, `Roles` and `RoleBindings` are unique, for more details please refer to ##LuksMagicalBox that contains more details about creating the `Roles` and assigning them to the `Groups`
+One thing worth mentioning is that the names of the `Groups`, `Roles` and `RoleBindings` are unique, for more details please refer to `RBACGenerator` that contains more details about creating the `Roles` and assigning them to the `Groups`

 ## Implementation

 Having a proper set of permissions in place that are attached to all `Resources` for each `Group` we have in our system is a foundation we will build our user management functionallity on.
 In reality it boils down to assigning a `Group` (think unique name) to an authenticated `User`.
 From that moment we will query our system as Bob that belongs  to `Admin` group and let Kubernetes take care of enforcing authorisation decisions.

 One way of doing this we would like to propose is to create new types namely `Project` and `ProjectGroups`.
-For exact type definitions please refer to ##Types section.
+For exact type definitions please refer to `Types` section.
 An instance of `Project` represents a unique project and gives us an identity we will attach to project’s `resources`.
 An instance of `ProjectGroups` belongs to a `Project` and helps us to map a particular `User` to a particular `Group` within a particular `Project`.
 At the same time we would like to extend existing  `apiv1.User` type in a way that would allow us to store a list of `Projects` a user belongs to.
 We will also provide a new implementation of `ClusterProvider` that will be different in two ways.
 Firstly, it will use a build-in admin account to get the list of `clusters` associated with the given project.
 Secondly, all the other operations like cluster creation, deletion and retrieval will use `Impersonation` and will accept the name of the group the user belongs to.

 To recap when a user logs-in to our system this is what happens:
 - a user is authenticated